CDCgov/template/open_practices.md

 * **Company:** Your government agency or contracting company.
 (If you also use GitHub for personal projects, consider specifying “CDC (work) + personal projects” to make it clear that some of your GitHub projects may be personal in nature.)
 * **Location:** Your primary work location (city, state).
 * **Photo:** A headshot photo, or an appropriate image that is unique to you.

+If you admin any projects, make sure to [secure your account with two-factor authentication (2FA)](https://docs.github.com/en/enterprise-server@2.21/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa).
+Although you probably already did this because you are smart.

 ### Open Source Checklist